sevagh/MiXiN/README.md

 MiXiN has only been tested on my own Linux computer - if you experience any issues, or need help getting it running somewhere else, feel free to use GitHub issues to ask or suggest anything.

-## Demo clips

-https://sevag.xyz/music_separation.html contains some sound samples separated with the available pretrained models.
-The Periphery example was separated with default arguments.
-The Mestis example was separated with `--instrumental`.

 ## Install and use

 To install MiXiN, use the requirements.txt file (probably with a virtualenv, your choice):